naimul77/Schedulaid/README.md

 Continued as a transition onto 2 separate software projects as the following:
-Project Management Tools (Only Detailed Design Documentation Available) & Computer Aided Software Engineering Tools (Research, Design and Prototype still in Development)
+Project Management Tools (Only Detailed Design Documentation Available) & Computer Aided Software Engineering Tools (Research, Design and Prototype still in Development with high-level Documentation available)